Tom Wahl's

-Tom Wahl's is a chain of fast-food restaurants based in the Rochester, New York area that currently has several restaurants around the Finger Lakes region.
+Tom Wahl's is a chain of fast-food restaurants based in the Rochester, New York area with locations throughout the Finger Lakes region.
+Founded on March 19, 1955, by World War II veteran Tom Wahl Sr. as a roadside stand in Avon, New York, the restaurant is known for its "ground steak sandwiches," handcrafted root beer, and Abbott's Frozen Custard.
 USA Today named it one of "51 great burger joints across the USA" in 2010.